Token Vending Machine: Secure Workload Identity for the Modern Cloud

 - Regular Audits: Conduct frequent audits of your TVM configuration and token issuance policies.

-- Secure Communication: Ensure all communication between workloads and the TVM is encrypted using TLS.
+- Secure Communication: Ensure all communication between workloads and the TVM is encrypted using tls.
+This includes the api endpoints of the tvm itself and any communication with backend services or identity providers.

 Best Practices in Action